FabricLabs/maki/README.md

 - `patch` will provide an array of operations to execute on a resource.
 - `subscribe`
 - `unsubscribe`

-## Instructions
-You'll need [node.js](http://nodejs.org) and [mongodb](http://mongodb.org) to run this application.
-Installing these is out-of-scope, and instructions are contained on the links to the left.

-1. Clone the project (you can download the zip above or use git)
-2. In the project's folder, run `npm install`.
-Wait for it to install all necessary components.
-3. Run `node maki.js`.

-You'll now, by default, have a web application running at http://localhost:9200 -- you can edit the port by changing config.js.

 ## Default Directory Structure
 Maki is meant to be understood without context or documentation, and as such the directory structure [and the code itself, for that matter] _should_ be fairly self-explanatory.
 Nevertheless, here's an explicit declaration for each of the default folders and their intended use.